stcorp/harp/doc/harpfilter.rst

                       harpfilter can be used to list available variable conversions.

-                  include(variable, ...)
+                  keep(variable, ...)
                       Mark the specified variable(s) for inclusion in the filtered product.
-All variables marked for inclusion will be included in the filtered product, all other variables will be excluded.
-By default, all variables will be included.
+All variables marked for inclusion will be kept in the filtered product, all other variables will be excluded.

                   exclude(variable, ...)
                       Mark the specified variable(s) for exclusion from the filtered product.
-All variables marked for exclusion will be excluded from the filtered product, all other variables will be included.
-Variable exclusions will be evaluated after evaluating all variable inclusions (if any).
+All variables marked for exclusion will be excluded from the filtered product, all other variables will be kept.

                   The unit qualifier is optional for all function arguments that support it.
 If a unit is not specified, the unit of the